Grace Buzu

-Grace Buzu (born 6 October 1968) is a Ugandan sprinter.
+Grace Buzu (born 6 October 1968) is a Ugandan hurdler and sprinter.
 She competed in the women's 4 × 100 metres relay at the 1988 Summer Olympics.
 Buzu won a bronze medal in the 4 x 100 metres relay at the 1987 All-Africa Games.

+Buzu ran the 400 metres hurdles for the University of Alabama in the NCAA.
+She was also an All-American sprinter for the Alabama Crimson Tide track and field team, finishing 4th in the 4 × 400 metres relay at the 1991 NCAA Division I Outdoor Track and Field Championships.